AdyKlemme/VRIndividualGame/README.md

 3D sound that is triggered by the players proximity: Eerie Background

-2D or 3D ambient sound that exists for an entire scene or area of your game: Ambient Birds Chirping"# VRIndividualGame"
+2D or 3D ambient sound that exists for an entire scene or area of your game: Ambient Birds Chirping looping